ams-group08/find-your-language/documentation/DS_STACKOVERFLOW.md

 ```

 ### 3. Clean the raw data
-The following answer is derived as we run the previous code:
+The following answer shows what type of information a 'container' has inside.
+Our goal is to extract some of that data in an clearer way:

 ```python
 >> <span class="relativetime" title="2021-12-22 17:14:03Z">1 hour ago</span>